Mersair/selfdriving-rc/README.md

  - Server: Exposes two API's, which track state of currently online RC car(s), and acts as a mediator for car controls to the car, and historic driving data for web controller.
 Allows for a many to many relationship between cars and controllers.
  - Web Controller: Browser UI for monitoring car performance.
 May be used for simple controls pertaining to stopping/starting the car and changing speed.
 Connects to the Server's exposed API.

 <sup>(?)
-Note: Networking scheme and API interface may seem a bit odd.
+Note: Networking scheme and API design may seem a bit odd.
 This project is specifically tailored to be used on our University's wireless network.</sup>